open-atmos/PySDM/paper/paper.md

 # Author contributions

-EDJ led the formulation and implementation of the collisional breakup scheme with contributions from JBM.
+EdJ led the formulation and implementation of the collisional breakup scheme with contributions from JBM.
-CES contributed the aerosol initialization framework.
+CES added the aerosol initialization framework.
-CES contributed the representation of surface-partitioning by organic aerosol and the relevant examples in consultation with RXW.
+CES contributed the new surface tension models and relevant examples, in consultation with RXW.
 SAz contributed to extensions and enhancement of the one-dimensional kinematic framework environment.
 PB led the formulation and worked with SAr on implementation of the adaptive time-stepping schemes.
 KD contributed to setting up continuous integration workflows for the GPU backend.
 ID, CES, and AJ contributed to the aerosol activation examples.
 The immersion freezing representation code was developed by SAr.
-Maintenance of the project have been carried out by SAr, CS and EDJ.
+Maintenance of the project have been carried out by SAr, CS, and EdJ.

 # Acknowledgments